 And let's do it.

-The president agreed, obviously, Sean, his remarks were totally, I I think, in uh in keeping with the spirit of what you said last night.
+His remarks were totally, I think, in keeping with the spirit of what you said last night.

-You did.
+You did, you did.

-But there are hundreds of thousands of AR-15 type military style assault weapons out there.
+But there are hundreds of thousands of AR-15 type military-style assault weapons out there.

-Let's say you get rid of AR-15s.
+Ultimately, the only way that argument's going to work, let's say you get rid of AR-15s.

-All right, then the next shooting is with the guy that has five handguns and and is quick at reloading them.
+All right, then the next shooting is with the guy that has five handguns and is quick at reloading them.

 It's not for shooting ducks, as I said last night.